 We sell products primarily to the pulp and paper industry.
 Generally, the financial condition of the global pulp and paper industry corresponds to the condition of the general economy, as well as to a number of other factors, including pulp and paper production capacity relative to demand.
 The global pulp and paper industry has been in a prolonged downcycle, resulting in depressed pulp and paper prices, decreased spending, mill closures, consolidations, and bankruptcies, all of which have adversely affected our business.
-The pulp and paper industry has been affected by higher energy prices and slowing economies in North America and Europe.
-As paper companies continue to consolidate in response to market weakness, they frequently reduce capacity and postpone or even cancel capacity addition or expansion projects.
+The pulp and paper industry has also been affected by higher energy prices and slowing economies in North America and Europe.
+In response to weak market conditions, paper companies frequently reduce capacity and postpone, or even cancel, capacity addition or expansion projects, increase papermaking machine downtime, or close mills.
 The financial condition of the pulp and paper industry may not improve in the near future, and the severity of the downturn could expand to our Asian business.